 The scale length of a guitar is the distance between the nut and the bridge.
 It has a huge impact on tone, string tension, and feel.
-A longer scale length is important when you want to tune your guitar lower because it will maintain the tension needed for the strings to properly vibrate.
+A longer scale length is important when you want to tune your guitar lower because it will maintain the tension needed for the strings to vibrate properly.

 Electric guitar bridges are a complete world on their own, but we can say there are two main types: the fixed bridge and the tremolo bridge.

-The fixed bridge is simple to use and manages well the tuning stability, and the tremolo bridge is perfect for adding vibrato to one or all strings at once.
+The fixed bridge is simple to use and manages the tuning stability well, and the tremolo bridge is perfect for adding vibrato to one or all strings at once.